 - In my experience, no, it did NOT have any “vinyl” or fake smell.
 Personally, I am extremely sensitive to fake smells from candles and perfume (they give me an instant headache).
 But I am not extremely sensitive to remodel-type smells from paint, mold, etc.

-Can you clean sticky tile?
+Can you clean self-adhesive wall tile?

-- The sticky tile that I bought is gel, so it has a “gel” feeling, meaning it is not slick but “grabs” when I wipe it down.
+- The self-adhesive wall tile that I bought is gel, so it has a “gel” feeling, meaning it is not slick but “grabs” when I wipe it down.
 This is probably not true for all sticky tile choices, but it is for mine.
 It is very cleanable, but I have to make sure the rag is pretty wet.

 - I do have to “polish” the tile with a dry cloth to make it shiny again, but this is no different than the real tile backsplash maintenance in my former farmhouse style kitchen.

 Can you use sticky tile behind the stove?

 - Yes, I have not had a problem with the sticky tile as far as it being behind a hot and humid stove.
 (We have no oven vent.)
 The manufacturer description said it was designed for behind stoves, so I would make sure the peel and stick tile backsplash you choose specifically says it is heat resistant.

 Can you use sticky tile behind the sink?